YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 <p>
 -To verify the policy, you can use the rsop.msc (Resultant Set of Policy) tool on a client machine to see the applied settings.

-This step ensures that the Account Lockout Policy, configured on the Domain Controller, is immediately applied to the Client VM.
+Step 5 ensures that the Account Lockout Policy, configured on the Domain Controller, is immediately applied to the Client VM.
 Running gpupdate /force forces a refresh of all Group Policy settings on the client, overriding the default background refresh interval.
 Subsequently, using rsop.msc allows us to verify that the Account Lockout Policy settings have been successfully applied to the Client VM by displaying the resultant set of policies for the logged-on user and computer.
 </p>
 <br />